DR RICHARD VYTNIORGU

 I help researchers at University of Leicester clarify and maximise the potential of their research impact.

 I faciliate learning for English studies students at University of Leicester at all levels.

 I work one-to-one with undergraduate and postgraduate students in all disciplines to enhance their writing skills.

-I was born in Vatra Dornei (in the Romanian half of Bukovina) in 1989 and came to live in the UK when I was 10-months old.
+I am a British scholar of Ukrainian-Serb descent.
+I was born in Vatra Dornei, Romania, in 1989 and came to live in the UK when I was 10-months old.
 I grew up in Wiltshire and became fascinated by the Bloomsbury Group and all things modernist.
 Between 2008 and 2011 I studied History and Sociology at the University of Exeter before I moved to Leeds to complete an MA in Victorian Studies, writing my dissertation on the personal creativity of Lady Ottoline Morrell (1873-1938) and how her Victorian upbringing intersected with her engagement with modernist personalities such as Virginia Woolf and Katherine Mansfield.

 From 2014-17 I was a Midlands3Cities PhD student at De Montfort University, researching the role and value of literary experiences in the quest for wisdom.
 I worked with the writing of the modernist author Hilda Doolittle (H.D.) and the literary theorist Louise Rosenblatt to develop my own vocabulary and vision for literary studies, where academics and students can factor life experiences much more explicitly into their studies, responding to cultural representations in personal, creative ways.
 Since then I have developed my project into my first monograph, The Butterfly Hatch: Literary Experience in the Quest for Wisdom--Uncanonically Seating H.D.